IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 # Accountability

-The Commission has "two levels of accountability, one to the State and one to the public".^[National Human Rights Institutions : History, principles, roles and responsibilities] Part of the Commission's accountability to the public is the responsibility to men and boys.
-The Commission's board must "put in place principles and policies that\... ensure the Commission is transparent, effective and *accountable to stakeholders*, including the Minister and the public.^[Human Rights Commission Governance \& Responsibilities Manual]
+The Commission has "two levels of accountability, one to the State and one to the public".\[54] Part of the Commission's accountability to the public is the responsibility to men and boys.
+The Commission's board must "put in place principles and policies that\... ensure the Commission is transparent, effective and *accountable to stakeholders*, including the Minister and the public.\[19]

 \"Accountability is about ensuring laws, policies, strategies, plans, and promises are respected.
 It does not need to be about blame and punishment.
 Accountability can be about identifying what works so it can be repeated, and what doesn't work so it can be adjusted and remedial action taken.
-In the human rights field, this is called 'constructive accountability'.\"^[Housing Inquiry First Report: Strengthening Accountability and Participation in the Housing System]
+In the human rights field, this is called 'constructive accountability'.\"\[17]

 The *Governance and Responsibility Manual* describes the Commissioners' requirement to the letter and spirit of the law:

-> Commissioners should comply with the spirit as well as the letter of the law, mindful that in addition to purely legal requirements, the proper discharge of these duties requires high ethical and moral standards of behavior.^[Human Rights Commission Governance \& Responsibilities Manual]
+> Commissioners should comply with the spirit as well as the letter of the law, mindful that in addition to purely legal requirements, the proper discharge of these duties requires high ethical and moral standards of behavior.^\[19]

 *A Manual on National Human Rights Institutions* explains the moral and ethical obligations of the Commission to men and boys:

 > **NHRIs also have moral accountability obligations to the community**, especially to those who are victims of or at risk of human rights violations.
 The mandate to promote and protect human rights is a mandate of leadership on behalf of actual and potential victims of violations, as well as one of service to actual and potential victims. **NHRIs owe the community generally, and victims particularly, reports on their work, including their effectiveness and their failings.
 This is not a legal obligation but a moral and ethical one**.
 It certainly requires NHRIs to release publicly and promote their reports to parliaments and to make them generally available.
 However, it also requires a variety of less formal reporting mechanisms, including briefings, consultation meetings, regular statements, news reports and so on. **Accountability to the community is not an annual activity but a continuing process of reporting and seeking feedback, of consulting and listening**.

-The Commission identifies three elements of accountability^[Housing Inquiry First Report: Strengthening Accountability and Participation in the Housing System]:
+The Commission identifies three elements of accountability\[17]:

 -   monitoring i.e. the collection of information and data;
 -   review, including *independent* review, in relation to agreed standards and promises made;